varshasrinivasan95/a-simple-chatbot/README.md

 ## Reference

-This project includes code sourced from the End to End Chatbot using Python (https://thecleverprogrammer.com/2023/03/27/end-to-end-chatbot-using-python/) by Aman Kharwal.
+This project includes code sourced from the End to End Chatbot using Python (https://thecleverprogrammer.com/2023/03/27/end-to-end-chatbot-using-python/)